scttfrdmn/lfr-tools/docs/USER_SCENARIOS/04_RESEARCHER_GRANT_FUNDED_WALKTHROUGH.md

 #    Your budget: $3,000
 #    This would use: $108/month (3.6% of your budget)
 #
-# ⚠️  Grant Compliance:
+# ⚠️  Grant Financial Accountability:
-#    All resources will be tagged:
+#    All resources will be tagged for cost tracking:
 #      - GrantNumber: NSF-2024-12345
 #      - PI: martinez@university.edu
 #      - Researcher: sarah.chen@university.edu